gwenhael-le-moine/x48ng/README.md

 2. removed the code supporting Solaris, HP-UX, etc.
 3. removed the autotools-based build system and wrote a simple Makefile instead
 4. added a x48ng.desktop file and an icon
-5. make including the debugger an option at compilation
+5. removed the debugger (use the original x48 if you need it)

 ## Bugs to fix